ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Resolve the end user ip

-In some scenarios, like running behind a proxy, you might want to resolve the end user IP yourself and override the default implementaion.
+In some scenarios, like running behind a proxy, you might want to resolve the end user IP yourself and override the default implementation.

 Either register a class implementing `IBankIdEndUserIpResolver`: